How we foster a learning culture

 - Did you take a look at our FAQs?

-If these steps don’t help resolve your issue, then reach out to a CPSA patient advocate.
-Our patient advocates will help you understand our complaints process and how it applies to your unique situation.
+If these steps don’t help resolve your issue, then reach out to a CPSA complaint navigator.
+Our complaint navigators will help you understand our complaints process and how it applies to your unique situation.
 They can also help if you decide to file a formal complaint.